GioGioWasTaken/Linux-Machine/University/OS_C_prog/MMN_14_ASSEMBLER/implementation_details.md

 # General info

-- All data structures except (exception) are to be implemented as a linked list or some other data structure whose size is not predetermined.
+- All data structures except the data and instruction memory images , are to be implemented as a linked list or some other data structure whose size is not predetermined.

 # Macro/ preprocessor details
 - Assume no macro calls are made before the decleration (if there are such calls this is undefined)